grame-cncm/faust/tools/benchmark/README.md

 Here are the available options:

  - `-control to activate min/max control check then setting all controllers (inside their range) in a random way`
+ - `-input to test effects with various test signals (impulse, noise)`
  - `-output to print output frames`
  - `-trace 1 to collect FP_SUBNORMAL only`
  - `-trace 2 to collect FP_SUBNORMAL, FP_INFINITE and FP_NAN`